Detecting exceptional points through dynamics in non-Hermitian systems: Distinguishing exceptional point via Loschmidt Rate in analytical models

-A defining property of non-Hermitian Hamiltonian is the existence of exceptional points.
-This is the point which distinguishes two regions having real and complex energy spectra, corresponding to the unbroken and the broken phases respectively.
+A defining property of the non-Hermitian Hamiltonian is the existence of exceptional points.
+This is the point that distinguishes two regions having real and complex energy spectra, corresponding to the unbroken and the broken phases respectively.
 We first discuss the procedure to find and calculate the exceptional points of all the models considered in this work.

-Since in the case of non-Hermitian Hamiltonian the eigenvectors are, in general, non-orthogonal, we then define an inner product with respect to a metric, known as bi-orthogonalization, in such a way that the eigenvectors become orthogonal.
-We will discuss this procedure in order to make the results more comprehensive.
+We then present our results on detecting exceptional points using the dynamical quantifiers described in the previous section.